-The Stunning Walk to Cathedral Cove, New Zealand
+Complete Guide to Visiting Cathedral Cove, New Zealand

 The walk to Cathedral Cove, New Zealand is something every tourist should do!
 Not only is it a beautiful walk, but the end result of Cathedral Cove is even more amazing!
-This is my guide on the walk to Cathedral Cove including all of the information you would need to know to get there as well as some extra handy tips!
+This is my guide about visiting Cathedral Cove including all of the information you would need to know to get there as well as some extra handy tips!